Brunnerne/CounterTerrorismBot/README.md

 Install dependencies with `pip install -r requirements.txt` and run bot with `python main.py`.

 Use the slash command `/counters` to get counting stats for each participant, sorted by most counts.
+This command is ignored in the counting channel.